liucuxiu/note-app-frontend/README.md

 ## Main structure of project (src folder)

+- `App.js`: main file to run project.
+- `containers`: contains all pages of application.
 - `components`: contains all components.
+- `services`: contains all functions for http request.
 - `utils`: contains helper functions.
-- `services`: contains all functions for http request.
-- `App.js`: main file to run project.

 ## Setup and Development